 Through the strategic planning process (facilitated by JWPM), the organisation was encouraged to explore its mission and values and sources of competitive advantage.

-Put simply, the organisation has a passion for making a positive difference to people’s lives.
+Put simply, the organisation has a passion for making a positive difference in people’s lives.

-This founding philosophy continues to drive the culture and values of the organisation and is an implicit part of the care model that Assume Home Care provide.
+This founding philosophy continues to drive the culture and values of the organisation and is an implicit part of the care model that Assume Home Care provides.